neo4j-php/neo4j-php-client/README.md

 ### Differentiating between parameter type

 Cypher has lists and maps.
 This notion can be problematic as the standard php arrays encapsulate both.
-When you provide an empty array as a parameter, it will be impossible to determine if it is an empty list or map.
+When you provide an empty array as a parameter, it will be impossible to determine an empty list or map.

 The `ParameterHelper` class is the ideal companion for this: